 I (DJ) have many fond memories associated with this species.
-First and foremost, I got the photo (below) and learned this species on a multi-day trip into Stehekin, NCNP to do a NPS sponsored bio-blitz with some of the rockstars of the native bee world: Jamie Strange, Harold Ikerd, Terry Griswold and Chris Looney, to name drop a few.
+First and foremost, I got the photo (below) and learned this species on a multi-day trip into Stehekin, NCNP to do a NPS sponsored bio-blitz with some of the rockstars of the native bee world: Jamie Strange, H. Ikerd, Terry Griswold and Chris Looney, to name drop a few.
 What a nice introduction to some amazing people and fun evenings around the campfire getting to know each other.

 Second, the encounter documented above also shows an important reason why native bees in general, and bumble bees in particular, are the best pollinators for the money–from the perspective of the plant.
 It demonstrates the foraging behavior of constancy.